ScriptureEarth/ScriptureEarth/README.Docker.md

 Next, push the built image to your registry using: **docker push myregistry.com/myapp**.

+---

+## **To Build and Push Docker Images**

-For additional guidance on building and pushing Docker images, refer to Docker’s comprehensive getting started documentation.
+For additional information on building and pushing Docker images, refer to Docker’s comprehensive getting started.